rpoleski/MulensModel/examples/example_16/TO_DO.md

 - fits with 0 blending flux for first dataset
 - when plotting best model, plot ~100 points based on t_E etc. + all visible epochs in data
 - add scipy to _check_imports() - requires siginificant code to be added to _check_imports() in order to find out if t_E prior is used
+- if corner could not be imported, then give link to specific file in error message